Budgeting

 Strategic Planning Checklist For Fleet Owners

-How to Hit Your Growth Targets in 2025
+How to Hit Your Growth Targets Next Year

 If it’s been a minute since you sat down and created a strategic plan for growing your business, there’s no better time than right now to start!
 Having a goal to grow say 15% is great, but it has to be backed up by a plan or else it won’t happen.
 Before you can make that plan, you need information.
-Below is a checklist of things you need to gather on to develop that killer plan to achieve your goal.
+Below is a checklist of things you need to gather to develop that killer plan to achieve your goal.
+Don’t forget the most important step – taking action!

 Before you can make a plan, you need information.